AlexProgrammerDE/SoulFire/README.md

 3. Download the latest version of ServerWrecker
 4. Run `./gradlew build` in the ServerWrecker directory
 5. Get the jar file from `build/libs`

+## 👨‍💻 Developer API

+ServerWrecker offers a Developer API to create your own plugins using the plugin API and mixins.
+The software may regularly have breaking changes, so you'll have to stick to a verson of ServerWrecker or update your plugin regularly.

+To learn more about the Dveloper API, take a look at the official [plugin example](https://github.com/AlexProgrammerDE/ServerWreckerPluginExample).

 ## 🌈 Community